Automorphisms of Nikulin-type orbifolds

-Among the regular automorphisms, we find the following cases: \begin{itemize} \item The automorphisms that are deformation equivalent to one induced from an automorphism on a manifold of $K3^{[2]}$-type.
-We call these automorphisms \emph{standard} (see \Cref{defistandard}). \item A certain involution that we call the \emph{exceptional involution}.
-This is an involution that can be obtained by exchanging the role of the two exceptional divisors on a Nikulin orbifold constructed from a Hilbert scheme of 2 points on a K3 surface.
-This involution has been introduced in \cite[Section 8.2]{Ulrike2} (see \Cref{defiinvolution}). \item Two new automorphisms: one of order 5 and one involution with anti-invariant lattice $D_{10}(2)$. \item Compositions of the previous cases. \end{itemize}
+Among the regular automorphisms, we find the following cases: \begin{itemize} \item Automorphisms that are deformation equivalent to those induced from an automorphism on a manifold of $\textnormal{K3}^{[2]}$-type.
+We call these automorphisms \emph{standard} (see \Cref{defistandard}). \item Certain involutions that we call \emph{exceptional} (see \Cref{defiinvolution}).
+A geometric example of such an involution can be obtained by exchanging the role of the two exceptional divisors on a Nikulin orbifold constructed from the Hilbert scheme of 2 points on a K3 surface.
+This type of involutions is introduced in \cite[Section 8.2]{Ulrike2}. \item Two new types of automorphisms: One of order 5 and one involution with anti-invariant lattice $D_{10}(2)$.
+At the time this paper is written, no explicit geometric realizations are known for them. \item Compositions of the previous cases. \end{itemize}

-The methods used in this paper could be adapted to classify symplectic birational automorphisms on other deformation types of IHS orbifolds.
-Several examples of such orbifolds have already been provided \cite{Mauri,Lol6}. ~\\
+The methods developed in this paper can be adapted to classify symplectic birational automorphisms of other deformation types of IHS orbifolds.
+Several examples of such orbifolds have already been provided \cite{Mauri,Lol6}.